-Annual Action Plan
+Annual Action Plan 2022

-What section of the Plan was addressed by Consultation?
-Market Analysis Briefly describe how the Agency/Group/Organization was consulted.
+Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 The City is in frequent contact with Revitalize Dunkirk, a citizen public service organization that does various beautification projects throughout the city.
-They attend many public meetings and are helpful partners in identifying underserved areas and community needs.
-The City mailed a copy of the 2023 CDBG Application.
+They attend most public meeting and are helpful partners in identifying underserved areas and community needs.
+The City mailed a copy of the 2022 CDBG Application.
 4 Agency/Group/Organization Dunkirk Housing Authority Agency/Group/Organization Type Housing Services-Elderly Persons Services-Persons with Disabilities What section of the Plan was addressed by Consultation?
 Housing Need Assessment Public Housing Needs Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-The City mailed a notice and copy of the 2023 CDBG Application.
+The City mailed a notice and copy of the 2022 CDBG Application.
 The DHA is also involved in the Homeless Coalition meetings, hosted by COI, which also includes the Chautauqua County Department of Social Services and the Chautauqua Cattaraugus Library System.

-5 Agency/Group/Organization Chautauqua Opportunities, Inc.
+Agency/Group/Organization CHAUTAUQUA OPPORTUNITIES INC.

 Agency/Group/Organization Type Housing

+Services - Housing

 Services-Children

 Services-Elderly Persons

 Services-Persons with Disabilities

 Services-Persons with HIV/AIDS

 Services-Victims of Domestic Violence

 Services-homeless

 Service-Fair Housing

 What section of the Plan was addressed by Housing Need Assessment

 Consultation?
 Homeless Needs - Chronically homeless

 Homeless Needs - Families with children

 Homelessness Needs - Veterans

 Homelessness Needs - Unaccompanied youth

 Homelessness Strategy

 Anti-poverty Strategy

 Lead-based Paint Strategy

-Briefly describe how the Agency/Group/Organization Group/Organization The City mailed a notice and copy of the 2023 CDBG Application.
-COI also leads the
+Briefly describe how the Agency/Group/Organization The City mailed a notice and copy of the 2022 CDBG Application.
+COI also leads

 was consulted.
-What are the anticipated outcomes of County in Fair Housing efforts, Continuum of Care, and hosts the Homeless
+What are the anticipated outcomes of the County in Fair Housing efforts, Continuum of Care, and hosts the Homeless

 the consultation or areas for improved coordination?
 Coalition meetings, in which the City of Dunkirk participates in.